 In principle, every object and natural phenomenon in the surface of the earth can be detected from satellite imagery.
 The ability of satellite imagery to detect objects and natural phenomena that occur depends on the resolution, both spatial, spectral, radiometric, and temporal.
 Geological disasters are generally related to geological processes, namely processes that originate from the surface of the earth (exogenous) or beneath the surface of the earth (endogenous) which involves its constituent rock material.
-With the help of remote sensing imagery, mapping can be made in the form of factors that can affect the occurrence of disasters and management in the face of disasters in an area.
-This is very important in the management of an area prone to disasters, so as to reduce the impact of the disaster.
+With the help of remote sensing imagery, mapping can be made in the form of factors that can affect the occurrence of disasters and management in the face of disasters, so as to reduce the impact of the disaster.
 This study aims to map vertical deformations from 2000-2018 in the area of the Jakarta-Bandung high speed train route plan.